 Contact Us

 In this article, we're going to explore "What is an Open Circuit?"
-We'll examine open circuit resistance, compare open circuit vs short circuit, and check out real-life examples.
-An open circuit refers to a break or interruption in an electrical circuit...
+We'll examine open circuit resistance, compare open circuit vs short circuit, and check out real-life examples — including how open circuits appear in PCB manufacturing and SMT assembly.
+An open circuit refers to a break or interruption in an electrical circuit that prevents current from flowing.
+Whether you are a student encountering the concept for the first time, an EE debugging a PCB trace fault, or a manufacturing engineer analyzing an SMT assembly defect, this guide gives you the physics, the practical diagnosis workflow, and the design practices you need.

 Quick physics framing: In the ideal open-circuit state, current is strictly zero (I = 0), yet a non-zero terminal voltage can exist — called the open-circuit voltage VOC.
 Because P = V × I, steady-state power dissipation at the break is zero.
 These fundamentals underpin both safe diagnosis and circuit analysis methods such as forming a Thévenin equivalent.